 Our mission is to provide a safe, nurturing environment, unifying academic challenge with quality opportunities for social, emotional, and intellectual growth.
 This includes a multicultural emphasis that values individuality and attainment of each child’s fullest potential.
 With the Montessori philosophy as our foundation, we guide the development of responsibility and respect by cultivating independent thinking, self-awareness, cooperation and inner discipline.

-No school or day care.
+Spring Vacation No School or day care